aws-samples/amazon-sagemaker-ab-testing-pipeline/README.md

 # Amazon SageMaker A/B Testing Pipeline

-This project will demonstrate how to setup an Amazon SageMaker MLOps pipeline for support A/B Testing of machine learning models.
+This sample demonstrates how to setup an Amazon SageMaker MLOps deployment pipeline for A/B Testing of machine learning models.

-The A/B Testing pipeline architecture consists of 3 main elements:

-1. Amazon API Gateway to register and invoke SageMaker endpoints with consistent variant for a user based on A/B algorithm selection.
-2. Infrastructure for storing user assignment and metrics in DynamoDB, streaming logs via Kinesis Firehose to S3
-3. Amazon SageMaker multi-variant endpoint.

-![\[AB Testing Architecture\]](docs/ab-testing-pipeline-architecture.png)

-We will be creating an AWS Service Catalog template to deploy a new MLOps Project using AWS CodePipeline.

-![\[AB Testing Pipeline\]](docs/ab-testing-pipeline-deployment.png)
+The following are the high-level steps to deploy this solution:

+1. Publish the SageMaker [MLOps Project template](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates.html) in the [AWS Service Catalog](https://aws.amazon.com/servicecatalog/)
+2. Deploy the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and Testing Infrastructure
+3. Create a new Project in [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-create.]html)

+Once complete, you can Train and Deploy machine learning models for A/B Testing in the sample notebook provided.

 ## Get Started